-Sex Offenses - Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Sex Offenses - any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-A. Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.

-B. Incest - Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-C. Statutory Rape - Sexual intercourse with a person who is under the statutory age of consent.
+- A. Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - B. Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - C. Statutory Rape Sexual intercourse with a person who is under the statutory age of consent 34 USC §12291(a)(35); 34 CFR 668.46

-Examples of Sexual Assault.
+Examples of Sexual Assault

-Sonario 1: A finnale student reports that she was raped by an unidentified male while jugging along a campus trail.
-Include this as one on-campus Rupe.
+Scenario 1: A female student reports that she was raped by an unidentified male while jogging along a campus trail.

-Scenario 2: A firmale student reports that her ex-hoyfriend had sex with her in her campus residence hall room while she was unconscious after a night of drinking alcohol.
-Include this as one Rape in the on-campus rategory and one Rape in the on-campus student housing facility category.
-Also include one include of Dating Violence in both the on-campus and on-campus student housing facility categories (Dating Violence in discussed on pages 3-36 and 3-37).

-Scenario 3: A male student reports that another male student findled him in a campus building while telling him that he was glad they could finally be alone, include this as one on-campus Fendling.

-Scenario 4: A female student reports to the campus police that she was raped in her car in a perking lot on her achool's campus by students from another millege.
 Include this as one on-campus Rape.

+Scenario 2: A female student reports that her ex-boyfriend had sex with her in her campus residence hall room while she was unconscious after a night of drinking alcohol.
+Include this as one Rape in the on-campus category and one Rape in the on-campus student housing facility category.
+Also include one incident of Dating Violence in both the on-campus and on-campus student housing facility categories (Dating Violence is discussed on pages 3-36 and 3-37).

+Scenario 3: A male student reports that another male student fondled him in a campus building while telling him that he was glad they could finally be alone.
+Include this as one on-campus Fondling.

+Scenario 4: A female student reports to the campus police that she was raped in her car in a parking lot on her school's campus by students from another college.
+Include this as one on-campus Rape.

-Sonario 9: Three female students report that they were each raped by five male students at an off-campus fraternity house ewised by a recognized fratemity.
+Scenario 5: Three female students report that they were each raped by five male students at an off-campus fraternity house owned by a recognized fraternity.
 Each male raped each of the female students.
-Include this as three tonocampus Kapen.
+Include this as three noncampus Rapes.

-Scenario 6: A female student reports that an unknown male attempted to rape her on a city-ewned sidewalk outside a classmost building on campus, but that he was frightened away by another pedestrian befire completing the attack.
+Scenario 6: A female student reports that an unknown male attempted to rape her on a city-owned sidewalk outside a classroom building on campus, but that he was frightened away by another pedestrian before completing the attack.
 Include this as one public property Rape.

-Scenario 7: A women is walking on a public sidewalk in front of your campus and a man pinches her buttocks as he mass by her.
+Scenario 7: A woman is walking on a public sidewalk in front of your campus and a man pinches her buttocks as he runs by her.
 Include this as one public property Fondling only if the victim reports that it was sexual in nature.

-Scenario R: A female student reports that she has been raped three times since January by someone who lives in the same on-compas student housing facility.
-All three of the sexual assaults occurred in this bearing facility.
-Include this as three Rupes in both the on-compassategory and on-compassategory and on-compassategory.
+Scenario 8: A female student reports that she has been raped three times since January by someone who lives in the same on-campus student housing facility.
+All three of the sexual assaults occurred in this housing facility.
+Include this as three Rapes in both the on-campus category and on-campus student housing facility category.

-Scenario 9: A 21-year-old student has sex with a 15-year-old juvenile in the student's onsampus apartment.
-There is no use of firez or threat of force (the statutory age of consent is 16).
-Include this as one Stanutory Rape in the on-campus category and one Stanutory Rape in the on-campus student beauting facility category.
+Scenario 9: A 21-year-old student has sex with a 15-year-old juvenile in the student's oncampus apartment.
+There is no use of force or threat of force (the statutory age of consent is 16).
+Include this as one Statutory Rape in the on-campus category and one Statutory Rape in the on-campus student housing facility category.